hector-en/deploy-flaskapp-to-aks-terraform/README.md

 - `main`: This is the default branch where all changes are merged into once they're ready for production.
 - `devops`: This branch was used for all DevOps tasks related to containerisatoin with Docker and setting up Infrastructure as Code (IaC) with Terraform.
 The commits in this branch correspond to the following tasks:
-  - `devops-01`: Create Docker image
+  - `devops-01`: Dockerfile creation and build
-  - `devops-02`: Define input variables for Terraform modules
+  - `devops-02`: Terraform module structuring
-  - `devops-03`: Define essential networking resources for the AKS cluster
+  - `devops-03`: AKS networking setup
-  - `devops-04`: Define output variables for the Terraform networking module
+  - `devops-05`: AKS cluster variables definition
-  - `devops-05`: Define input variables for AKS cluster module
+  - `devops-06`: AKS cluster resources configuration
-  - `devops-06`: Define Azure resources for AKS cluster in Terraform configuration
+  - `devops-07`: AKS cluster outputs definition
-  - `devops-07`: Define output variables for AKS cluster module in Terraform configuration
+  - `devops-08`: Full automation of AKS cluster deployment
 - `feature-01`: This branch was used for adding the delivery date feature to the application.

 Each task was developed in its respective branch and then merged into the `main` branch upon completion.